11 Top-Rated Things to Do in Sisters, OR

 5. Hike or Rock Climb at Smith Rock State Park

-One of the premier rock-climbing destinations in the country is less than a 30-mile drive from Sisters.
+One of the premiere rock-climbing destinations in the country is less than a 30-mile drive from Sisters.
 Climbers from across the world flock to Smith Rock State Park for year-round sport and traditional endeavors.

 Visiting the state park makes it clear why it's a rock-climbing mecca.
 Tall tufts of basalt cliffs jut high above the scenic Crooked River, making for a real postcard effect.
-Thousands of named rock-climbing routes line these massive spires, ranging from relatively beginner-friendly to some of the country's most challenging routes.
+Thousands of named rock-climbing routes line these massive spires, ranging from relatively beginner-friendly to some of the country's most challenging climbs.